Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

-To keep this wax plant to its fuller size, you need not extend your schedule and you can successfully handle it if you go through this article.
+To keep this wax plant to its fuller size, you need not extend your schedule, and you can successfully handle it if you go through this article.

-Table of Contents
+Table of Contents Show

 Overview of Hoya Bilobata

-Hoya bilobata is one of over 200 species of Hoya and receives its name from the Arab meaning modest plant with the two-lobed leaves.
+Hoya bilobata is one of over 200 species of Hoya and receives its name from the Arab meaning modest plant with two-lobed leaves.

 Let’s take a quick into the plant’s overview!